 What we do

-We organised INLG 2016 in Edinburgh.
-We also organised the 1st Workshop on Data-to-text Generation and the workshop on Spatial Reasoning and Interaction for Real-World Robotics at IROS 2015.
+We hosted SIGDIAL 2022 !
+We also organised INLG 2016 , and the 1st Workshop on Data-to-text Generation , and the workshop on Spatial Reasoning and Interaction for Real-World Robotics at IROS 2015.
 We organised the 2018 SICSA workshop on Conversational AI.

 Some of our research projects: